Skip to main content

 • Per-device ownership.
 Devices that generate their own data (IoT telemetry, field devices, mobile clients) write their own records.
 A partition between a device and the central cluster just means the device queues locally and syncs when the link returns — no conflict because no two writers ever touched the same data.

 The principle: minimize the amount of data where two different writers might collide across a partition.
 Safe mode then has fewer opportunities to fire the race described above, and holographic mode (when you get it) has fewer conflicts to reconcile.
-This is true of every distributed database; Swytch just makes the reconciliation structure explicit.
+This is true of every distributed system; Swytch just makes the reconciliation structure explicit.